eclipse-tractusx/puris/docs/architecture/08_concepts.md

 - when creating a mpr, the global asset id (Catena-X ID), initially left null
   - is usually not set (acting as supplier)
   - is set to the supplier's material's catena-X id (acting as customer)

+### Site designations

+Not all sites produce or demand the same materials.
+This can vary by material, but also per partner.
+Thus sites can be designated as producing or demanding sites for a given material-partner relation.

+Depending on the role of the user in the relationship the following can be defined:

+- puris user acts as customer:
+  - own sites can be designated as demanding sites
+  - partner sites can be designated as producing sites
+- puris user acts as supplier:
+  - own sites can be designated as producing sites
+  - partner sites can be designated as demanding sites

+Own site designations are manually added as part of the material-partner relation creation process.
+Partner site designations should be retrieved via the `PartSitesInformationAsPlanned` component of `PartTypeInformation`.

+Designated sites are valid for the individual PURIS data types as follows:

+- producing sites
+  - Production
+  - Demand (`supplierLocationBpns`)
+  - ProductItemStock
+  - Delivery (`originBpns`)
+- demanding sites
+  - Demand (`demandLocationBpns`)
+  - MaterialItemStock
+  - Delivery (`destinationBpns`)

 ## Data Sovereignty